Kautenja/gym-super-mario-bros/README.md

 ### Random Stage Selection

 The random stage selection environment randomly selects a stage and allows a single attempt to clear it.
-Upon a death and subsequent call to `reset`, the environment randomly selects a new stage.
+Upon a death and subsequent call to `reset` the environment randomly selects a new stage.
 This is only available for the standard Super Mario Bros. game, _not_ Lost Levels (at the moment).
 To use these environments, append `RandomStages` to the `SuperMarioBros` id.
 For example, to use the standard ROM with random stage selection use `SuperMarioBrosRandomStages-v0`.
-To seed the random stage selection use the `seed` method of the env, i.e., `env.seed(1)`, before any calls to `reset`.
+To seed the random stage selection use the `seed` method of the env, i.e., `env.seed(222)`, before any calls to `reset`.
+Alternatively pass the `seed` keyword argument to the `reset` method directly like `reset(seed=222)`.

 In addition to randomly selecting any of the 32 original stages, a subset of user-defined stages can be specified to limit the random choice of stages to a